 It is commonplace for individuals to seek the services of legal counsel with estate planning, tax planning, business planning and, increasingly, long term care planning issues.
-Often the question is asked whether the fees and costs paid an attorney are tax deductible.
+Often the question is asked whether the legal fees and costs paid an attorney are tax deductible.
 IRC 262 throws cold water on the deductibility of expenses that are classified as personal expenses, unless explicitly allowed by a specific statutory provision.
 Several provisions of the code do allow the deduction of expenses incurred in earning a living or in profit-oriented activities.
 For example IRC §§162 (Trade or Business Expenses), §168 (Accelerated Cost Recovery System) or §212 (expenses for production of income) all allow for deductions.
 This would mean that fees relating to estate planning may be deductible when incurred for: (1) the production or collection of income; (2) the management, conservation or maintenance of property held for the production of income; or (3) tax advice and tax planning.
 These three types of expenses qualify as miscellaneous itemized deductions and are subject to a floor of 2% of your adjusted gross income (AGI).
 As the IRS provides guidance in Publication 529, Legal Fees for production of income and job related legal fees is deductible while personal legal expenses, including legal expenses to prepare a Will are not deductible.

 The key to gaining deductibility will be to show that without the expense there would be a business loss, or there would be loss of employment.
 For example in Duquette v.
 Comm., T.C.
-Memo 2001-3, Docket No. 1933-98, January 8, 2001, the court found payment of attorney fees to defend criminal charges against a key employee to be non-deductible for the following reason: “while the incarceration of Mr. Hood might have caused * * * to cease operations, petitioners have not shown that * * * failure to pay the legal fees would have led to Mr. Hood’s incarceration.” quoting Hood v.
+Memo 2001-3, Docket No. 1933-98, January 8, 2001, the court found payment of attorney fees to defend criminal charges against a key employee to be non-deductible for the following reason: “while the incarceration of Mr. Hood might have caused * * * [the corporation] to cease operations, petitioners have not shown that * * * [the corporations’] failure to pay the legal fees would have led to Mr. Hood’s incarceration.” quoting Hood v.
 Commissioner, 115 T.C.
 172, 181-82 (2000).
 In other cases the Tax Court has opined that “the origin and character of the claim with respect to which an expense was incurred, rather than its potential consequences upon the fortunes of the taxpayer, is the controlling basic test of whether the expense was ‘business’ or ‘personal'”); Boagni v.
 Commissioner, 59 T.C.
 708, 712- 13 (1973).
 Under this rational, if the legal fees are incurred to assist the taxpayer arrange his tax affairs, business affairs, preserve or promote employment then the payment may be a deductible legal expense.

 With the above as background it might be reasoned that though attorney’s fees for drafting estate planning documents represent a personal nondeductible expense, aspects related tax planning should be deductible.
 Tax planning aspects would include estate tax planning, preservation of step up in basis, generation-skipping transfer tax exemption and the tax apportionment planning, among other tax planning aspects.
 Accordingly, the attorney’s fee portion attributable to tax advice and tax planning may be deductible subject to the 2% floor, as would be other professional advisory fees related to tax advice and planning.
 Similarly, services related to business planning would also be deductible expenses.
 Generally, these services involve document preparation such as articles of incorporation, partnership agreements, buy-sell agreements, corporate restructuring documents, employee benefit plan agreements and executive compensation agreements or deferred compensation plans.
 Fees for these professional services should be charged directly to the business enterprise, which may then deduct (or amortize) them as an ordinary and necessary business expense.